zeitgeistpm/documentation/docs/cli-example.md

 ### As a liquidity provider

-Here we're using the example of the account created on the local chain and approved by `\\Alice`.
+Here we're using the example of the account created on the local chain and approved by `//Alice`.
 `10000000000` correponds to 1 ZTG, so when we `buyCompleteSet`, we are buying 300 ZTG-equivalent sets of outcomes.
 In the case of this market, where we used the defaults, this means that we created a `Yes`/`No`categorical market and so when we spend 300 ZTG, we receive both 300 `Yes` outcome tokens *and* 300 `No` outcome tokens.
 We can then use `deployPool` to be the first to deploy a liquidity pool for market `0`.